IsaakBerg/grasshopper-primer/en/1-foundations/1-1/3_talking-to-rhino.md

 ####1.1.3.3.
 GUMBALL WIDGET
-When storing geometry as internalized in a Grasshopper parameter, the gumball allows you to interface with that geometry in the Rhino view-port.
-This updater is live and updates will occur as you manipulate the gumball.
-If editing Rhino geometry without the gumball, Grasshopper will not update so soon.
+It is possible to use gumball widgets in Rhino to edit preview geometry stored in Grasshopper.
+These gumball widgets will appear under two conditions.
+One condition requires the "Gumballs" icon under the "Display" menu toggled to highlighted.
+The other is that the geometric element must be an object picked from within Grasshopper.

+Setting Grasshopper references to existing Rhino objects does not create picked objects.
+Calculating new Grasshopper objects does not create picked objects.

+Updates to picked elements using these gumballs are live.
+Updates to previewed geometry results will occur while you manipulate the gumball.

+While Rhino geometry to which a Grasshopper reference is set gets moved, geometry in the preview does not update.
 Instead, it will update right after the operator stops changing the value.

 ![IMAGE](images/1-1-3/1-1-3_004-gumball.png)